-The immersion in legal studies provides students with a foundation in the study of law and legal institutions, and in the relationship of law to other aspects of society and culture.
-The courses included provide a broad perspective on law and legal institutions including historical, ethical, sociological, political, and philosophical approaches to the study of law and legal institutions.
+The legal studies immersion provides students with a foundation in the study of law and legal institutions, and in the relationship of law to other aspects of society and culture.
+Courses provide a broad perspective on law and legal institutions including historical, ethical, sociological, political, and philosophical approaches to these areas.

 To declare an immersion in Legal Studies, go to Registrar's forms website and complete the Immersion Authorization/Change form.
 Return the completed form to the College of Liberal Arts, Office of Student Services located in Liberal Arts Hall (LBR) Room 2210 or contact (585) 475-2444, firstname.lastname@example.org.